 There are things you can do about this, however.
 If you want to find out how you can rebuild your credit score, click here.
 You could also avoid this entirely if you’re able to get the judgment taken off your credit file.

 How do I get a CCJ taken off my credit file?

 If you can pay the full debt within 30 days of receiving a CCJ against you, then you may be able to get it removed from the Register.
 This will leave your credit report marked as satisfied and give you the chance to avoid your credit rating taking a hit.

 When you do this, you must ensure that you get evidence proving that you paid the debt.
 The judgment may be removed from the register by the creditor anyway, but it’s always a good idea to check this.

 In the majority of cases, no. Most employers don’t perform credit checks on their employees, so the chances are that getting a CCJ won’t affect your job.

 There are certain job sectors that do however, such as legal or financial services.
 Such employers might perform a credit check on you or require that you have a good credit rating to work in your role.
 If you’re already employed in these sectors and you get your CCJ after you’ve started work, there’s no way they’d find out about it unless you tell them.
 That is unless your employer performs another credit check on you.

 How do I avoid getting a CCJ?

 Simply put, you can avoid getting a CCJ by paying all of your debts in full when they’re due.
-Not only will this prevent your lenders from applying for a CCJ against you.
-It’ll also mean that your credit score is kept healthy due to your payments being on-time and up-to-date.
+Not only will this prevent your lenders from applying for a judgment against you in the first place, it’ll also mean that your credit score is kept healthy due to your payments being on time and up-to-date.